-- Understand and apply the basic principles of the measurement of building works and gain an appreciation of its role as a basis for the financial management of building contracts.
+- Understand the basic principles of measurement of building works and its role as a basis for the financial management of building contracts;

-- Critically analyse standard contract documents (drawings and specification) for basic and complex building works and extract information relevant to the measurement and construction of the works described.
+- Analyse standard contract documents (drawings and specification) and extract information relevant to the measurement and construction of the works described;

-- Demonstrate knowledge and understanding of the principles of the measurement of building works.
+- Demonstrate knowledge and understanding of the principles of the measurement of simple building works;

 - * Assessment timing is indicative of the week that the assessment is due or begins (where conducted over multiple weeks), and is based on the standard University academic calendar

 - C = Students must reach a level of competency to successfully complete this assessment.